 Neither a labor union nor a guild, the ASC is an education, cultural, and professional organization.
 Membership is by invitation only, extended to directors of photography who have demonstrated outstanding ability with distinguished credits in the industry and good personal character.

-In 2017, the ASC began publishing a digital Chinese language edition of the magazine, and has plans to launch a Spanish edition.
+In 2017, the ASC began publishing a digital Chinese language edition of the magazine (sample issue here), and has plans to launch a Spanish edition.

 After publishing The American Cinematographer Hand Book and Reference Guide from 1935-’56, the ASC began the American Cinematographer Manual, a vital technical resource that is commonly known as “the filmmaker’s bible.”
 First printed in 1960, the book is currently in its 10th edition, published in 2016.